django/dsf-working-groups/active/website.md

 ### Who is eligible to join?
 Any volunteer, or are there specific requirements?

-Members must have interest in Django and must be willing to work with Django.
+Members must have interest in Django and should be able to work with Django.
+Most importantly members must be willing to adhere to Django's [Code of Conduct](https://www.djangoproject.com/conduct/) .
+Members must be well versed with the process of contributing to **djangoproject.com** or at least willing to be guide.
 We welcome all experience levels, we also welcome first time contributors.

 ### How do people who want to join sign up / volunteer / express interest?
 TBA